ExpressGradient/Vanilla-Charger/README.md

 This makes PowerJS boilerplate less and gives you full power over what you write.

 ## TODO
-1. Looping items and async await on components.
-2. Make it more component driven and user-friendly to write.
+1. Make it more component driven and user-friendly to write.

 ## Contribution
 Start by forking it and using it, get some ideas, try them.